mvboettcher/art-api-exam/README.md

 DELETE /paintings/old_guitarist
 ```

+### Response 200 OK

+Returned when the operation successfully updates the painting.

 ### Response 404 Not Found

 The requested resource could not be found.
 You may be trying to access a record that does not exist, or you may have supplied an invalid URL.